Far-right politics in New Zealand: 20th century

 In the early 20th century, another more disciplined strain of anti-Semitism crystallised around the social credit theory.
 This theory, set out by the British engineer C. H. Douglas, was highly critical of bankers and financiers, believing that debt was being used to undermine people's rights.
 Douglas toured New Zealand in 1934 and expounded his view that Jews were involved in a global conspiracy to control finance.
 An independent Social Credit Party was founded in 1953, but had ceased to be a vehicle for anti-semitism by the 1970s.
 In the late 1970s the party became concerned about infiltration by the anti-semitic New Zealand League of Rights and ejected members with racist views.

 Many anti-Semites later supported the League of Rights, an organisation originating in Australia that also had links to the social credit movement.
 In the 1970s the League organised speaking tours in support of apartheid regimes in South Africa and Rhodesia, and advocated a tax revolt to break a "Zionist plot".

 Unlike some countries, New Zealand did not have any notable fascist organisations in the first half of the 20th century, although the New Zealand Legion was accused of having fascist leanings.
 There were no real equivalents to the British Union of Fascists or the Silver Legion of America, although certain individuals, notably Lionel Terry and Arthur Nelson Field, promoted white supremacist ideals.

 In the post-war period, however, a number of fascist organisations became active.
 In 1968, the fascist activist Colin King-Ansell was jailed for an attack on a synagogue.
 The following year, he established the National Socialist Party of New Zealand, and contested a number of elections under its banner.
 Later, he led a group called the National Socialist White People's Party, modelled after the party established by George Lincoln Rockwell in the United States.
-In 1977, King-Ansell was convicted of racial incitement and jailed for three months for distributing several thousand anti-Semitic leaflets.
+In 1977, King-Ansell was convicted of racial incitement and jailed for three months for distributing several thousand antisemitic leaflets.
 The sentence was reduced to a $400 fine following an appeal in 1979.